 McCrimmon became coach of the Kontinental Hockey League’s Lokomotiv Yaroslavl in May.

-Berazan was McCrimmon's roommate on the road during their time together in Calgary.
-Berazan described McCrimmon a leader on the team and a mentor to younger players.
+Berezan was McCrimmon’s roommate on the road during their time together in Calgary.
+Berezan described McCrimmon a leader on the team and a mentor to younger players.

 McCrimmon approached playing and coaching with a crusty candor.